 Asian inventions of the classical era, 1000 B.C. to 500 A.D., include a few luxury items such as mirrors and ice cream.
 However, most of the notable creations are more practical in bent - things like crossbows, paper, the wheelbarrow, and horse tack.
-Of course, others were strictly ornamental, such as the Pekingese dog of imperial China.
+Of course, others were strictly ornamental, such as the Pekingese dog

 c.
 550 BCE | Invention of the collapsible umbrella, China